ZIMO-Elektronik/ZUSI/README.md

 <img src="data/images/logo.jpg" width="80" align="right"/>

 ZUSI is a ZIMO specific protocol for the SUSI bus.
-It supports downloading soundprojects in the .zpp format to multiple decoders in parallel with up to 10MBaud.
+It supports downloading sound projects in the .zpp format to multiple decoders in parallel with up to 10MBaud.
 In addition, ZUSI supports fast reading and writing of CVs for individual decoders.
 Complete documentation of the protocol (German) can be found in the `/docs` folder.

 ## Electrical Specifications

+The ZUSI uses a combination of peripheral functions.
+Standard SPI (Mode1) is used for data transmission, GPIO I/O is used for decoder answer and busy phase.

 ### Peripheral Configuration

 For ZUSI to function correctly, the SPI peripheral needs to be configured correctly.
-For ZUSI, the SPI uses SPIMode 1 (CPOL 0, CPHA 1) and the transmissions wille be SPI TX-only.
+For ZUSI, the SPI uses SPIMode 1 (CPOL 0, CPHA 1) and the transmissions will be SPI TX-only.
+The SPI needs to operate in LSB first mode

 Also, the protocol requires the use of four different SPI clock frequencies: